 The great thing about this exercise is that you’ll also begin to train your brain to find the humor in things in real time, rather than just in retrospect.
 As things happen during the day you’ll think, “I’ll write that down later,” and that’s when you know you are training yourself to see humor in everyday life.

 Need help creating a more JOY in your life?
 Wondering if you could use the help of a professional executive health coach to help guide you and assist you in reaching your goals next year?
-Then call us today at 1-866-JOVIAL to learn more or click here to schedule your free discover session.
+Click the 'Contact' button in the top right corner or simply send us an email to email@example.com to schedule your free discovery session.

 Remember, at JOYVIAL, we are committed to helping you live your healthiest, most JOYful life.
 For all the latest health and wellness tips and to get inspired, following along with us on Facebook, Instagram, LinkedIn and Twitter.